Growth, discovery and characterization of single crystalline Eu$_{0.8}$Pt$_6$Al$_{16.4}$: Experimental details

+X-ray diffraction data were collected on powder samples with a Rigaku MiniFlex II diffractometer with a Cu K$\alpha$ source.
+The powder was obtained by grinding a few single crystals, and spread over a small layer of vacuum grease on a silicon zero-background holder.
+The measurements were performed for 2$\theta = 5$–$100^{\circ}$, with a step size of 0.01$^{\circ}$ and a counting time of 4~s per step.
+The patterns were analyzed by Rietveld refinement in GSAS-II \cite{Dreele2014}.

+Single-crystal X-ray diffraction was measured on small regularly shaped crystals.
+Diffraction frames were collected on a STOE IPDS-II diffractometer equipped with graphite-monochromatized Mo K$\alpha$ radiation and operated in oscillation mode.
+The small crystals were obtained by fracturing some of the larger as-grown single crystals.
+The measured intensities were corrected for absorption effects through numerical methods \cite{Stoe2014}.

+Magnetization measurements were performed with a Quantum Design Magnetic Property Measurement System (MPMS Classic and MPMS3) device based on a superconducting quantum interference magnetometers, covering 1.8~K~$\leq T \leq$~300~K and fields up to $|H| = 70$~kOe.
+Each crystal was oriented by Laue diffraction so that the magnetic field could be applied along specific crystallographic directions.
+Both zero-field cooled (ZFC) and field-cooled (FC) protocols were used for the measurements.
+Samples were fixed to a Kel-F disk mounted inside a plastic straw; the magnetic signal of the mounting disk was measured separately and subtracted from the total moment.

-The temperature-dependent, AC resistance of the samples was measured using a Quantum Design Physical Property Measurement System (PPMS) using the AC transport (ACT) option, with a frequency of $17\ \text{Hz}$ and a $3\ \text{mA}$ excitation current.
-The resistance both parallel and perpendicular to the $c$-axis was measured using a standard four-contact geometry.
-Electrical contacts with less than $1.5\ \Omega$ resistance were achieved by spot welding $25\ \mu\text{m}$ Pt wire to the samples, followed by adding Epotek H20E silver epoxy, and curing the latter for 1 hour at $120^{\circ}\text{C}$.
+We used the AC Transport option of a Quantum Design Physical Property Measurement System (PPMS) to measure the resistance of the samples as a function of temperature.
+A current of 3~mA and 17~Hz was applied both parallel and perpendicular to the c-axis, employing a standard four-probe configuration.
+By spot-welding 25~$\mu$m platinum wires we were able to achieve electrical contacts with resistances below 1.5 $\Omega$.
+Additionally we applied Epo-Tek H20E silver epoxy and cured it at 120$^{\circ}$C for 1 h, to improve the mechanical robustness of the contacts.